trangnguyen2906/Power-BI-Sales-Performance-Analysis-Retail/README.md

 To understand overall business health, I started with an executive-level view of key metrics including:
 💰 **Total Profit:** $1.5M 📦 **Total Sales:** $12.64M 📄 **Total Orders:** 25.04K 📈 **% Profit:** 11.61% 📦 **% Return Rate:** 5.95%

+From the visualizations, I observed the following:

 #### 🔍 1.
 Sales Performance Is Strong, but Margins Are Modest
+- **💡 Observation:**
+Total **sales** reached **$12.64M**, but only **$1.5M in profit** was generated, resulting in a **profit margin of 11.61%**.
+This shows that high sales volume does not directly translate into high profitability, possibly due to cost structure or product mix.

+- **✅ Recommendation:**
+Prioritize margin optimization by identifying high-volume but low-profit products.
+Review pricing strategies, reduce discount dependency, and streamline costs to protect profitability without sacrificing sales volume.

 ### 2️⃣ Dashboard 2 Preview